gvwilson/thirdbit/src/fiction/cherne/index.md

 Bantang, but argue that it's still possible to estimate.
 This will all play into the revelations about the Big Secret in the Flying Mountain trilogy.

-### The Legal System of the Regimental Kingdoms
+### The Legal System of the Ninety Kingdoms

-The villain of the first Cherne story I wrote was George Prince Nuthe, who rebelled unsuccessfully against the King of Ensworth.
+The villain of the first Cherne story I wrote was George Prince Nuthe, who rebelled unsuccessfully against the King of Loghan.
 I decided a couple of years ago that I wanted that story to be about how conflicts suck bystanders in, and how you can find yourself committed to a side, only to discover that it might not be the right one.
 To do that, I need to give George a sympathetic reason for rebelling.
-What I've come up with is this: in the Regimental Kingdoms, you can't use a law without paying a fee.
+What I've come up with is this: in the Ninety Kingdoms, you can't use a law without paying a fee.
 If you can't afford use of the law, you can't use it in court.
 Aristocratic families "rent" laws from the king, and in turn rent them out to everyone else.